Krylovich/rsschool-cv/cd.md

 # Mariya Krylova

 ## CONTACTS
-*__E-mail:__ mariya.wings@gmail.com;
+* __E-mail:__ mariya.wings@gmail.com;
-*__Telegram:__ @sherlok_krylovich;
+* __Telegram:__ @sherlok_krylovich;
-*__GitHub:__ Krylovich;
+* __GitHub:__ Krylovich;
 ## ABOUT ME

 Hi.
-My name's Mariya.
+My name is Mariya.
 I'm 26 y.o.
-I worked as actress and children animator some years ago.
-I always liked to work with people.
-But I had to change my job and way of development because of the lockdown in 2020.
-It was the perfect time to find myself and new opportunities.
-I deсided to try Web development.
-It turned out to be very interesting for me.
-It's very cool you can see what you do in real time to opening browser!
+I've always loved to work with people.
+That is why I've worked as an actress and children animator for several years.
+But lockdown in 2020 changed my life.
+I lost my job, so i decided to change my way of development and started to study Web development.
+And I have to say that it was a perfect time to find myself and new opportunities, because it's so cool to see results of your work just by opening your browser!
-Now I work as HTML coder and copywriter.
-I don't regret to change jobs, becouse I like to learn programming logic.
-I believe, that my soft-skills and ability to learn new will help me to become good Frontend Developer.
+Now I work as an HTML coder and a copywriter.
+I don't regret I changed my job, because it turned out that I love learning programmic logic and find it very interesting.

+I believe that my soft-skills and ability to learn new information will help me to become a good Frontend Developer.
 ## SKILLS
 * HTML5, CSS3;
 * JavaScript (Basic);